apptainer/singularity-userdocs/_build/html/_sources/build_environment.rst.txt

 Pull Folder
 -----------

-For details about customizing the output location of `pull <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id28>`_, see the
+For details about customizing the output location of :ref:`pull <pull-command>`, see the :ref:`pull docs <pull-command>`.
-`pull docs <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id28>`_.
 You have the similar ability to set it to be something different, or to customize the name of the pulled image.

 ---------------------